-A fuel pump relay functions primarily to maintain a consistent voltage supply to the fuel pump.
+So, the primary function of the fuel pump relay is, to maintain a consistent voltage supply, to the fuel pump.

-A fuel pressure sensor lets the computer know if the fuel pump has not created any pressure during cranking operation.
+In addition, a fuel pressure sensor lets the computer know; if the fuel pump has not created any pressure, during cranking operation.

-One of the first symptoms of an issue with the relay is an engine that suddenly stalls.
-If the fuel pump relay has an issue; it will cut off power to the fuel pump.
-When a relay overheats the electrical contacts inside the relay can short circuit; causing the electrical flow to stop.
-Alternately, when the relay contacts cool it will resume the flow of electricity.
+One of the first symptoms of an issue with the relay is, an engine that suddenly stalls.
+Consequently, if the fuel pump relay has an issue, it will cut off power to the fuel pump.
+Also, if a relay overheats, the electrical contacts inside the relay can short circuit; causing the electrical flow to stop.
+However, when the relay contacts cool, it will resume the flow of electricity.
 As a result, producing intermittent starting problems.

 A faulty relay can often prevent starting.
-Consequently, This is only one of many other problems that may be at fault.
+But, this is only one of many other problems that may be at fault.

-No noise from the fuel pump when the key is switched on.
-Most fuel pumps will produce a low volume hum when turned on.
-So, If the relay fails, it will cut power to the fuel pump; which will render it inoperable.
+Most fuel pumps will produce, a low volume hum when turned on.
+So, if the relay fails, it will cut power to the fuel pump, which will render it inoperable.

 - Pull out the relay and visually inspect the terminals and socket; for signs of corrosion and overheating.

-So, Testing the relay of a fuel pump is relatively simple; as it does not have many parts.
-The most common parts to burn out or break include the contact and the coil.
-When either of these begin failing; the current to the electrical circuit will be also fail.
-This means your fuel pump will cease to function properly.
+So, testing the relay of a fuel pump is relatively simple.
+Fortunately, it does not have many parts.
+Consequently, the most common parts to burn out or break are usually; the contacts and the coil.
+So, when either of these begin to fail; the current to the electrical circuit, will also fail.
+This means your fuel pump will, cease to function properly.

-- The easiest way to test a suspect fuel pump relay is to; swap the suspect relay with a good one.
+- The easiest way to test a suspect relay is to; swap the suspect relay with a good one.

 Use Jumper wires to supply 12v power to terminals 86 and 85.
-Use a test light on terminals 87 and 30 to see if you have power.
-If the test light goes on the the problem lies somewhere else.
+Next, use a test light on terminals 87 and 30, to see if you have power.
+Finally, if the test light goes on the the problem lies somewhere else.

-So there are other things that can cause issues as well:
+However, there are other things that can cause issues:

 - Fuel Pump Circuit Breaker Reset